 ### Instructions

 Start by cutting your red oak board to roughly 36 x 12 inches.
-Sand both sides with 120-grit first, then finish with 220-grit — you want that surface smooth before anything touches it.
+Sand both sides with 120-grit sandpaper then finish with 220-grit to get a nice smooth surface.

-Trace three dog bone shapes onto your maple sheet and cut them out with a scroll saw.
-Then use your router to carve matching recesses into the oak board at the same depth as your maple thickness.
-Dry-fit before gluing — gaps will show after staining and you’ll be annoyed.
+Trace three dog bones onto your maple sheet and cut them out with a scroll saw.
+Then with a router carve a recess the same depth as the maple board into the oak board.
+Make sure everything fits and works right because any gaps will show through the stain.

-Once dry, apply your golden oak stain evenly across the board.
-The maple absorbs differently than the oak, which is exactly why the bones pop without any paint.
+Once dry I apply my golden oak stain evenly over the entire board.
+The maple board absorbs the stain differently than the oak.
+This is why the bones pop out without the need for paint.

-Attach your small oak shelf about one-third from the left edge using wood glue and pocket screws from behind.
-Mount your four double cast-iron hooks evenly spaced below it.
-The double-hook design holds both a leash and a harness on the same hook — feature that saves counter space, benefit that ends the morning scramble, payoff that means you’re actually out the door on time.
+Attach your small oak shelf about one-third from the left edge of the door with wood glue and pocket screws from the back.
+Screw your four double cast-iron hooks even distances below the shelf.
+The hooks double up as a hook for both a leash and a harness so they don’t take up any counter space.
+Best of all, they’re one less thing to worry about in the morning, so you can be out the door on time.

 Wall mount with 2.5-inch screws into studs.
 Done.

-Seal with a matte polyurethane coat — it protects the wood from wet leashes and muddy-paw chaos near the door.
+The hardwood floor is sealed with a matte polyurethane coat to protect it from wet leashes, and muddy paw prints around the door.

 📸 Photo credit: Instagram @bottswoodworks